 Some of these points are taken from the audio, but I felt it important to reiterate in text.

 - As with anything, make sure you start slowly - and I mean slowly.
 Take your time with this and make sure you are practicing correctly.

 - The basic idea here is to outline the chords as clearly as possible in anything you practice.
 This will open up your options when you are confronted with a sight-reading situation and have to improvise over changes you've never seen.

 - With regard to keys, my best advice would be to make sure you pick a different key each week.
 Start in C and go down the sheet.
 Switch keys every 7 days using the circle of 5ths.
-In other words, one week you'll do C, then next week G, the following week D, and so on.
-The efforts you put in will show in all of the keys, so don't worry if you feel like you're wasting time!
+In other words, one week you will do C, then next week G, the following week D, and so on.
+The efforts you put in will show in all of the keys, so don't worry if you feel like you are wasting time!

 - And finally, see Podcast #19 on our podcasts page.
 It features a discussion about this "Key of the Week" principle and how to integrate it into your own practice routine.

 With that said, let's go ahead and get into the nitty gritty!